 Name the project Marketing, and then click Create.

-For this walkthrough, you’ll create four users.
-For the purposes of this illustration, you are going to create local users, all of whom you can delete when you are finished with this walkthrough.
+For this walkthrough, you’ll add four local users, all of whom you can delete when you are finished with this exercise.

 What if you’re using Active Directory?

-If you’ve already configured Tableau Server to use Active Directory, you could have your Active Directory administrator temporarily create these users for you to use in this walkthrough.
+If you’ve already configured Tableau Server to use Active Directory, you could have your Active Directory administrator to create these temporary users for you to use in this walkthrough.
 You’ll also need to import them to Tableau Server.
 After you have finished the walkthrough and feel confident that you can configure real users, you can delete the temporary users.

-Just for this project (not for your own projects), and to help you easily identify the user’s site role and project role, you’ll give them verbose names in this form: <name> - <project role> - <site role>:
+Just for the projects in this walkthrough (not for your own projects), and to help you easily identify the user’s site role and project role, you’ll give users verbose names in this form: <name> - <project role> - <site role>:

 Click Add Users.

-Click Local User, and then enter the user details for user Ashley.
-For Display name, use the verbose name, but use just Ashley for Username.
-Skip Email, and give Ashley the site role of Publisher, as it says in the verbose name.
+Click Local User, and then enter the user details for Ashley.
+For Display name, use the verbose name, for Username, enter Ashley.
+Skip Email, and set Ashley’s site role as described above step 1.

-Do the same to create the other three users.
-Make sure you assign them the site roles that are suggested in their verbose names.
-(You can change these later if you need to.)
+Do the same to create the other three users, and assigning them the site roles that are suggested in their verbose names.

-When you’re done, you’ll see a list of users like this one:
+When you’re done, you’ll see a list of users like the one in the following image.

 In the menu at the top of the page, click Users.